colark/unstack/README.md

 The above can go a long way in reducing the resources required to build sustainable software.

 However to build a web-scale platform, more care must be taken in its architecture.
-That's where Unstack Native really shines.
+That's where Unstack Managed really shines.

 _More to come on Native soon._

 ## Core

-## The development flow
+## The Development Flow

+1. Self-contained local development environment
+2. Production-like review environments
+3. Test-driven automated release cycle

+Via commands:

 1. `unstack install`
 2. `unstack start`